 It’s hard to choose one over the other since they both have such unique attributes.

 However, if you want to chill on beautiful beaches all day and have a relaxed (but also exciting) Hawaii vacation – with some nightlife to top it all off – Maui might just edge out the island of Kauai.

 Many people who’ve vacationed on all the main islands prefer Maui and think it’s the best Hawaiian island.
 If this is your first visit to Hawaii, Maui is usually recommended as being the better option.

 On the other hand, if the thought of being lazy and lying on a beach all day bores you, get adventurous on Kauai.
 It offers a genuine escape and a casual paradise vacation, where you can envelope yourself in nature.

 If you have a week or more?
 Definitely do both.

 Start in Kauai with the daring strenuous hikes, and then head to Maui to rest your weary self.
 Both will answer your vacation prayers.

-Pin this to your Pinterest board, so others can read it too!
+Share the aloha.
+Pin this, so others can read it too!